Art-Fakt/LAN-Attack/README.md

 <h3>FAQ</h3>

 1. Why admin? - Needed for opening ports in Windows firewall
-2. Can the script be killed from the browser? - Yes.
+2. Can the script be killed from the browser? - Yes.\n
 3. Future Updates? - Coming soon.